1996 Great Britain Lions tour: Touring squad

 Great Britain coach Phil Larder selected a 32-man squad to take on the tour.
 A notable omission from the squad was Martin Offiah, who took part in the previous three Great Britain tours, but had told Larder he did not have the enthusiasm for another six-week tour.
 Several changes were made to the initial squad selected, as Gary Connolly, Lee Jackson and Jason Robinson were informed they would not be allowed to play due to their contracts with the ARL.
 There were also a number of other withdrawals, with John Bentley returning to rugby union, and Shaun Edwards, Paul Newlove and Steve McNamara all ruled out due to injury.

 Former Wigan second row forward Denis Betts, who was playing with the New Zealand-based Auckland Warriors in the Australian Rugby League premiership, made history with his selection.
 The 25 test veteran became the first player selected to tour while playing in the Australian premiership and not in the English premiership.

 Larder's assistant coaches on the tour were Clive Griffiths and Gary Hetherington and the tour manager was Phil Lowe.
 Andy Farrell was appointed as the tour captain, with Denis Betts named as vice-captain.

+Prior to the Second Test against New Zealand, 11 players in the squad were sent home early from the tour as a cost-cutting measure.